NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

 | freesurfer | no           | no                     | no            | no                   | no                     | container                      |

-# Adding new tools via our interactive container builder:
+## Adding new tools via our interactive container builder:
 This is the recommended way for all contributors: https://www.neurodesk.org/developers/new_tools/contribute/

-# Adding new tools via manual steps
+## Adding new tools via manual steps
 This is only for developers who are familiar with building containers and github:

 ## Adding new recipes
-Refer to [neurodocker](https://github.com/NeuroDesk/neurodocker) for more information on neurodocker recipes
+Refer to [neurodocker](https://github.com/NeuroDesk/neurodocker) for more information on neurodocker recipes.

 ## Build container